allegheny-college-cmpsc-481-spring-2020/cmpsc-481-software-innovation-2-final-presentation-team-christian/README.md

 If choosing the "live" option, the instructor may record the presentation.
 If you do not wish your voice or likeness to be included in the recording, please let the instructor know and we can make arrangements _not_ to record the presentation or have another team member read the text of your contribution.

 ```
-LINK PRESENTATION MATERIALS HERE
+Materials within presentation folder. i.e. google slides, video..
 ```

 * Replace the template text in the code block above with the link to the appropriate material

 This presentation must meet the following criteria:

-- [ ] Be between 15 - 20 minutes
+- [x] Be between 15 - 20 minutes
-- [ ] Present an overview which lists all module projects and one-sentence summary of issue addressed
+- [x] Present an overview which lists all module projects and one-sentence summary of issue addressed
-- [ ] Sections for each module which present:
+- [x] Sections for each module which present:
   * Team members by role(s)
   * An overview of the application to which your team contributed
     * If contributing to only one application this semester, only one application overview is required